[?] Subscribe To This Site

 Last but not least, you'll want to confide in your family members and friends.
 Being able to trust others with your secret will help your recover more quickly, because you won’t feel you have to hide the secret.

 Alcoholism is a very serious disease.
-If you suspect that you or someone you love has a problem, seek help immediately You can't do it by yourself and you shouldn't have to.
+If you suspect that you or someone you love has a problem,

 Help is available you simply have to reach out and get it.